Red Hen Publications

 • • • •

 Although by this time, and upon further consideration, it really does begin to seem possible that the Order of the Phoenix may have already existed by the time the Prophecy was made.
-And, yes, Albus is attributed with having founded it.
+And, yes, Albus is still attributed with having founded it.

 Founded it, and then sat back and turned it loose.